 The summit featured @50 minute presentations with Q&A from such personalities as Prof. Ben Bikman, Dr. Brian Lenzkes on metabolic disease and insulin resistance; Ivor Cummins on cholesterol, Drs.
 Eric Westman and Ken Berry on treating Type 2 DM with low carb; Dr. Shawn Baker on Carnivore diets, and ending with the incomparable Nina Teicholz on the current 2020 DGA guidelines ignoring all the relevant research of the past decade regarding saturated fat and low carb diets.

-These presentations were free and will be available soon on https://nsngfoods.com/
+These presentations were free and are available now on https://nsngfoods.com/

 and YouTube.
 We would heartily recommend them.
 All the presentations were chock full of information presented in a format that is understandable and informative to both medical people and the layperson.
 I will update this site with the links to them when they are posted.
 They are well worth a watch on topics that we have covered here on our daily briefings.

 Disclaimer: We have not been sponsored or compensated in any way for the content of this review.

 My new friends at the Keto Center sent my this cookbook to try.
 It is colorful and font is great for an old guy like me.
 It is spiral bound so easy to use while cooking.
 The book starts with some pro-inflammatory foods to avoid such as wheat, grains, and rice.
 The page has a good quote from Schopenhauer regarding truths.
 The writer then goes on to thoroughly recommend reading nutrition labels on foods, particularly packaged foods so that one knows exactly what they're getting.
 We heartily endorse this practice.
 There is a chapter regarding stocking your pantry and refrigerator with proper ingredients and ridding the pantry of those which are not healthful.